-The use of individual watercraft by clients, such as inflatable or hard shell kayaks, is allowed by the Service
+The use of individual watercraft by clients, such as inflatable or hard shell kayaks, is allowed by the Service.

-If the Concessioner intends to provide or allow its clients to use alternative craft, such as boogie or rescue boards, a request must be made to the Service at least three weeks in advance.
+If the Concessioner intends to provide or allow its clients to use stand up paddle boards or river boards, the Concessioner must develop its own safety program for the activity, as part of its documented risk management program.
+The Concessioner must request and receive permission from the Service to use other alternative craft.
 Motorized personal watercraft are prohibited under all circumstances.